1deyce/currex/README.md

 ## Usage

 - Open the frontend application at `http://localhost:5173/`.
-- Enter the amount in one currency, select the source and target currencies, and the app will show the converted amount based on real-time exchange rates.
+- Enter the amount in one currency, select the "from" and "to" currencies, and the app will show the converted amount based on real-time exchange rates.

 The frontend communicates with the Go backend API to fetch the latest exchange rates and perform conversions.